bwalchen/DengueFeverPredictions/README.md

 Above is a bar chart of feature correlations to the total cases of dengue.
 To determine which variables have the most correlation with total cases, we look for the the highest absolute values.
 The categories with the highest values are:

-* Reanalysis of minimum air temp ...(or insert screenshot of correlation table here)
+* Reanalysis of minimum air temp
+* The Year
+* Daytime temperature

 ### Dengue cases per year